nextbreakpoint/freeimage4java/README.md

 ## Create artifacts

-We use Apache Maven to compile Java code and package the artifacts.
+We use Apache Maven to compile and package the artifacts.

     Generate wrapper's code and build libraries before creating artifacts.